tatianegercina/FinTech/01-Lesson-Plans/19-Blockchain-Python/2/LessonPlan.md

 For the students that were unable to request tokens for any reason before class, they will be instructed to send you a bitcoin test address.
 **You will need to have testnet bitcoins ready in your instructor wallet for this activity.**

-Using the Python program below, you can paste each student's testnet address into the designated array the script will send a multi-output transaction that funds all of the addresses with `0.001 BTC` simultaneously.
+Using the Python program below, you can paste each student's testnet address into the designated array;
+the script will send a multi-output transaction that funds all of the addresses with `0.001 BTC` simultaneously.

 By bundling into a single transaction, we do not have to wait for multiple transactions to confirm in the blockchain.
 We can guarantee that once this transaction completes, every student will be funded at once, without having to wait for others to confirm.
 The test network may be slow at times, so this is our best option.

-Later today, we will show students how to perform this method.
+We will show students how to perform this method later today.
 But first, send out the instructions to all the students and have the students prepare their keys using the BIP39 tool.

 **Instructions:**